Less Movement at 38 Weeks: What Does It Mean?

 Causes of Less Movement at 38 Weeks

 The most common cause of reduced movement is the natural restriction of space in the womb as the baby grows.
-However, more serious factors, such as a baby sitting on the bladder or issues with the umbilical cord, may also contribute to reduced movement.
+However, more serious factors, such as the baby sitting on the bladder or issues with the umbilical cord, may also contribute to reduced movement.
+By 28 weeks pregnant, many babies start moving into a head-down position, but if a baby remains in a breech position, this can impact movement levels as well.
 Complications like placental insufficiency or an issue with hip development in infants may restrict blood and oxygen flow, affecting the baby’s movements.
 In these cases, medical intervention is critical to determine whether the baby is in distress.

 When to Go to the Hospital for Decreased Fetal Movement